-An aseptic technique should be used.
-A local anaesthetic cream (e.g. EMLA cream) can be applied to the site 30 minutes prior to insertion of the catheter.
-The tail may need to be washed with diluted Hibiscrub (1%) in order to see the blood vessel.
+An appropriate aseptic technique should be used during the procedure.
+The tail may need to be washed in order to visualise the blood vessel.

 0.1 - 2.0 ml (normally 0.1 - 0.3 ml) can be taken per sample, and depending on the sample volume and consideration of the effects of repeated warming and restraint, no more than six samples in a two hour period or eight samples in a 24-hour period.

 The lateral tail vein is usually accessed approximately one-third along the length of the tail from the tail tip.
 Cannulation should not be attempted at the base of the tail, as this could result in a perivascular clot and inflammation that significantly reduces blood flow to the distal portion of the vessel.
 If cannulation is unsuccessful, direct venepuncture may be used as the alternative.
 The number of attempts to take any blood sample should be minimised (no more than three needle sticks in any one attempt).

 A warming cabinet is used prior to the cannulation (39oC for up to 10 minutes).
 Subsequent warming prior to sampling may not be required so long as blood is 'free flowing'.
 If necessary, the rat can be warmed for a short period (up to five minutes) as required.
 The rat should be carefully monitored, including checking for signs of hyperthermia and dehydration.
 The time the rat is in the warming cabinet should be recorded and the cabinet should be calibrated regularly to avoid hyperthermia; digital displays should not be relied upon.
 It is important to ensure the temperature in the cabinet is uniform and that there are no 'hot spots'.
-Alternatively, a warm bath at a maximum of 40oC can be used to warm just the tail of the rat.
+Alternatively, a warm bath at a maximum of 39oC can be used to warm just the tail of the rat.
 The temperature of the bath should be monitored otherwise the tail can be scalded.